linzhengmix/repos2Store/README.md

 # githubRepository2Store
-used to store some good and useful github repositories :floppy_disk:
+This repo is used to store some good and useful github repositories :floppy_disk:

 ## Python :snake: